 DaSCH Service Platform Documentation

 Since 2017, the Data and Service Center for the Humanities (DaSCH) has been a member of the Swiss Academy of Humanities and Social Sciences.
-The main task of the institution is to operate a platform for humanities research data that ensures access to this data.
+Our mission is to operate a platform for Humanities research data that ensures access to this data.
 In addition, the networking of data with other databases is to be promoted (linked open data), thus creating added value for research and the interested public.

 Long term hosting of research data

 The infrastructure of the DaSCH is designed to host and keep accessible complex qualitative research data (e.g. any kind of databases and associated digital objects such as digital texts, images, movies, audio).
 The data has to be migrated to the infrastructure (both hardware and software) maintained by the DaSCH.
 All data will be held with a minimal redundancy of 6 identical copies at two geographically different locations in Switzerland (based on switchEngines) for an indefinite amount of time.
 Access to the data is provided by an API based on widely adopted standards (e.g. RESTful based on JSON-LD, IIIF, RDF, TEI/XML etc.) and through a generic web interface.

 In order to fulfill these requirements, DaSCH develops and maintains various software tools which are described and documented here.

 If you are a researcher, you're probably most interested in the usage of the generic web application.
 In this case please have a look at our DSP-APP documentation.

 The documentation for developers is split into different groups depending on the software repository.